Civil Engineering, Bachelor of Science

 Introduction to the theory and application of measurements and geospatial data for civil engineering.
 This includes error theory, measurements of elevation, distance, direction, and location using optical, mechanical, electronic, and global navigation satellite systems, and applications in geographic information systems (GIS).
 Project based.

-CIVE 112 INTRODUCTION TO CIVIL ENGINEERING (1 credit)
+CIVE 112 OVERVIEW OF CIVIL ENGINEERING (1 credit)

 CIVE 131 CIVIL ENGINEERING GRAPHICS (2 credits)